 Director: Heidi Turchan, CALP

 SLD Read has been offering in-depth Orton-Gillingham training in the area of language arts since 1974.
-Professional development courses provide information on the latest research, an explanation of structured language teaching, hands on demonstrations and modeling of classroom techniques as well as strategies for implementation in the classroom.
+Professional development courses provide information on the latest research, an explanation of structured language teaching, hands-on demonstrations and modeling of classroom techniques as well as strategies for implementation in the classroom.
 In addition, SLD Read materials provide reproducible materials and word lists for each lesson.
 SLD Read’s courses are nationally accredited by IMSLEC (International Multisensory Structured Language Education Council) and provide exceptional staff development in the Orton-Gillingham approach using evidence-based, multisensory strategies and tools to support all three tiers of RtI.
-Read More about Orton-Gillingham at SLD Read.
+Read More about Orton-Gillingham at SLD Read and what effective reading instruction includes according to the International Dyslexia Association.
 Our courses align with the Common Core State Standards and complement your current reading curriculum.
 State Continuing Education Clock Hours (SCECH) are available.

 Educators participating in SLD Read Professional Development Courses:

 - Acquire multisensory teaching strategies and a comprehensive understanding of the structure of the English language